larrygrpolanco/rhetorical-move-step-analysis-study/PILOT_DESIGN.md

    - Sufficient for robust evaluation (Kim & Lu used 10)
    - Enables 50 repeated evaluations with adequate sample size

-**Statistical Power:** With 10 test articles × 50 runs = 500 observations per condition
+**Statistical Power:** With 10 test articles × 100 runs = 1000 observations per condition

+**Issue:** step-level results are severely compromised by class imbalance, this needs to be highlighted.

+**Current state:**

+- Step 1c: 47.2% of training data
+- Steps 2a, 2c, 2d, 3d: <1% each
+- Step-level accuracy: 45-58%

+**Action:**

+- Add limitation statement in Methods: "Due to severe class imbalance in CaRS-50 (e.g., step 1c=47.2%, steps 2a/2c/2d <1%), our evaluation focuses primarily on move-level classification.
+Step-level results are exploratory."
+- Repeat in Results section header: "Given class imbalance, we focus interpretation on move-level performance"
+- In Discussion: "Step-level annotation remains challenging across all approaches (45-58% accuracy), likely reflecting genuine task difficulty, severe class imbalance, and limited training data"

+**Where:** Methods (dataset description), Results (section header), Discussion (limitations)

 ---